rnestler/rnestler.github.io-source/content/articles/2017/2017-05-14_visiting_sarajevo.rst

     Sarajevo old town

-At some point during the afternoon I noticed, that I forgot my Ferris plushie in the BlaBlaCar!
+At some point during the afternoon I noticed that I forgot my Ferris plushie in the BlaBlaCar!
 So I contacted the driver again and we arranged to meet the next day in the morning.

 In the evening I met with Czesiek and after placing my luggage in his flat, we